Longrun Meadow Conservation Volunteers

 During the winter months we lay hedges so that there are continuous corridors for wildlife to travel along.
 We also plant whips (small trees) to fill gaps in the hedgerow which also brings more variety.
 Within the groups of trees planted when Longrun was created we have planted apple trees to give us humans food to forage.
 In early spring we help to maintain the willow cathedral by weaving in last years growth so it become a self supporting structure.
 We are creating a wild flower meadow in Cathedral Field which will not only add to the beauty of the Meadow but also attract many more insects, and therefore birds and mammals.

 Often we are doing general maintenance such as; pulling ragwort and Himalayan balsam; keeping paths clear, litter picking and keeping field areas clear of encroaching trees.
-You can see what we’ve been doing recently on our Facebook Page.

 We meet most Thursday mornings at 10am for a couple of hours.
 For more information and to join in contact Philippa: email@example.com.